Aktarul/BelaObela/README.md

 # BelaObela
 Belaobela.com is an e-commerce site which is fully managed platform and developed for production.
 It is an online shop where customers can get their desired products within a single click.
 This will save shopping time of customers.
+Visit the web application [Live](http://belaobela.us.openode.io).

 ## Installation
   1. Clone this repositry : `git clone https://github.com/Aktarul/BelaObela.git`